DallanQ/7_wonders_duel/QA.md

 > In the rules, it shows the different formations the cards are laid out in for each age.
 Some go face up, some go face down.
 I assume in the picture in the rulebook that the cards with shaded colors showing are face down?
 Also, when do the face down cards get turned face up?

 You can choose an accessible card.
-Accissible means (in 7 Wonders Duel that is ) that the card isn't partialy covered by other cards.
+Accessible means (in 7 Wonders Duel that is ) that the card isn't partially covered by other cards.

 Rulebook page 10, Game turn wrote:
 On your turn, you must choose an "accessible" card in the card structure and play it.
 An accessible card is a card which isn't partially covered by other cards.